-How will buses be running through the industrial action?
+How are buses running through the industrial action?

 We're doing our very best to provide you with a good service through the industrial action.
-We'll be running buses on all of our routes - some will run to their normal times, whilst others will be running, but at slightly lower frequencies though the daytime.
+We've been running buses on all of our routes - some to their normal times, whilst others are running, but at slightly lower frequencies though the daytime.

 Your bus may look a little different to what you're used to throughout the strike period, as we make the best use of our resources across the network to keep things running smoothly for you.
 If you're in doubt, be sure to check the route number and destination shown on the front of your bus, or speak to your driver.